 The Division of University Advancement builds and sustains relationships with alumni, donors, parents, friends, and advocates of WPI, securing the vital resources that add lasting value to the university.

 The division is comprised of eight offices, all working interdependently to carry out the public outreach and philanthropic needs of the university.
 The offices include:

 - Information Management and Research

 - Advancement Events and Communications

-Working closely with the Alumni Association, a volunteer-led organization that provides benefits and services to WPI graduates, the division spearheads a wide range of alumni events and communications vehicles such as The Hill, The Bridge, and the alumni Website.
-In concert with the university's Marketing and Communications division, the office also contributes news and information to Transformations, the alumni magazine.
+Working closely with the Alumni Association, a volunteer-led organization that provides benefits and services to WPI graduates, the division spearheads a wide range of alumni events and communications vehicles such as The Bridge and the alumni website.
+In concert with the university's Marketing and Communications division, the office also contributes news and information to the WPI Journal, the alumni magazine.

 Among the many events and programs coordinated through University Advancement are annual class reunions, Homecoming, the annual scholarship dinner and donor recognition events, and the Imagine & Achieve series with the university president.

-Higgins House, surrounded by a formal English garden, serves as the backdrop for many alumni events and houses the Office of the Vice President for University Advancement, the Office of Alumni Relations, and the Office of Advancement Events and Communications.
+Higgins House, surrounded by a formal English garden, serves as the backdrop for many alumni events and houses the Office of the Vice President for University Advancement, the Office of Lifetime Engagement, and the External Relations.